aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_ring_guides/ratd_ring_lab_guides/isisv6_underlay_lab_guide.rst

          In addtion, this command works in conjunction with the ``advertise passive-only`` command in our IS-IS protocol configuration.
 It ensures only our passive (i.e. Loopback0) interfaces will be advertised.

 #.
 Since no other routers have been configured, there are no peers as of yet.
-Configure **EOS2** using the same
+Configure **EOS7** using the same
    steps above.

    .. note::

       Each EOS node requires a unique NET.
-Following the format described above, **EOS2** will have a NET of ``49.1111.0000.0002.00`` under the IS-IS configuration.
-In addtion, interfaces Et1 through 5 are all attached to SP routers so will require IS-IS configuration.
+Following the format described above, **EOS7** will have a NET of ``49.1111.0000.0007.00`` under the IS-IS configuration.
+In addtion, interfaces Et1 3 are attached to SP routers so will require IS-IS configuration.

 #.
-With both **EOS1** and **EOS2** configured, verify IS-IS peering and route advertisement.
+With both **EOS1** and **EOS7** configured, verify IS-IS peering and route advertisement.

    #.
 Verify IS-IS adjacency and LSDB.